Australia’s federal court decided copyright doesn’t apply to newspaper headlines.

 Fairfax was looking to halt Reed International reproducing AFR headlines on news abstracts in its LexisNexis service – which incidentally, like the AFR, is also behind a paywall.

 The AFR has operated a newspaper paywall long before the strategy became popular with newspaper publishers.
-For many years the AFR was derided for being out of touch with its paywall.
+For years people the AFR for being out of touch with its paywall.
 Now everyone is in on the act, the case takes on more importance for the publishing industry.

 Summaries substitute for articles